 The name of the simulink function defined previously that implements the discretized state transition equation.

 The process noise for SOC and are estimated based on the dynamic characteristics of the battery system.
-The battery has a nominal capacity of 30 Ah and undergoes either discharge or charge cycles at an average current amplitude of 15A.
+The battery has nominal capacity of 30 Ah and undergoes discharge/charge cycles at an average current amplitude of 15A.
 Therefore, one discharging or charging process would take around 2 hours (7200 seconds).
 The maximum change is 100% for SOC and around 4 volts for .

 The maximum changes per step in SOC and are and , where is the sampling time of the filter.
 In this example, is set to be 1 second.

 The process noise is:

 The initial value for SOC is assumed to be 100% (fully charged battery) while initial value for is set to be 0, as we do not have any prior information of .

 Initial covariance indicates how accurate and reliable the initial guesses are.
 Assume the maximum initial guess error is 10% for SOC and 1V for .
 The initial covariance matrix is set to be .